janspoerer/janspoerer.github.io/_posts/2022-09-26-nlpjourney-6-of-75.markdown

 The paper on research methods in computer science was insightful.
 I have much more clarity now about my research plan and about how to approach my research articles.

 But, I am still not satisfied with my focus.
 Thus, I am currently writing this weekly update while my phone is at home.
-The phone is a big issue that I need to be more aware of, and additionally I will again enforce that I have days without any meetings to have a less scattered daily structure.
+The phone is a big issue that I need to be more aware of, and additionally, I will again enforce that I have days without any meetings to have a less scattered daily structure.
 A synergy effect of having meeting-free days is that this eliminates the need to bring a phone.

 ## Short-Term Tasks for The Coming Week

 <ol>
   <li>Refine the presentation about research methods in computer science as per my supervisors' suggestions.</li>
-  <li>Refine the research proposal my supervisors' suggestions.</li>
+  <li>Refine the research proposal using my supervisors' suggestions.</li>
   <li>Carried over from last week: When generating answers from PDFs, the software should be able to track pages and titles (provide context for the result).
 This is essential for users because they typically need to verify whether the generated answers are correct manually.</li>
 </ol>